 International medical conferences have provided Dr. O’Brien a venue to lecture and present his research on various orthopaedic and sports medicine topics including meetings by the International Society of the Knee, International Arthroscopy Association, American Orthopaedic Society for Sports Medicine, European Society of Knee Surgery and Arthroscopy, ACL Study Group, Hong Kong Sports Medicine Conference, Western Pacific Orthopaedic Association, and Japanese Orthopaedic Society for Sports Medicine.
 National medical conferences have also been a forum for Dr. O’Brien to lecture to orthopedic surgeons about his research work on multiple occasions including the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, and Orthopaedic Research Society.
 Numerous awards have been bestowed upon Dr. O’Brien for his original research contributions to orthopedic surgery by the American Academy of Orthopaedic Surgeons, International Society of the Knee, European Society of Knee Surgery and Arthroscopy, and Swiss Orthopaedic Association.

 Dr. O’Brien became board certified by the American Board of Orthopaedic Surgery in 1990.
 He is on staff at Saint John’s Health Center in Santa Monica and Southern California Hospital at Culver City.
-He also performs out-patient procedures at Saint John’s Ambulatory Surgery Center, Surgery Center of the Pacific, Center for Ambulatory Surgical Treatment (CAST), and Twentieth Street Surgery Center in Santa Monica.
+He also performs outpatient procedures at the Surgery Center of the Pacific.